froeschel/azure-notes/notes.md

 * Stored precedures: Stored procedures are written using JavaScript, they can create, update, read, query, and delete items inside an Azure Cosmos container.
 * Triggers: Pre-trigger are executed before modifying an item.
 Post-trigger after modifying an item.
 * Trigger and stored procedures must be registered and called through the SDK.
+* Triggers, stored procedures and UDF only works with SQL API.
 * Changefeed notification:

 ### Blob Storage